WHERE THE VERIFICATION BRIDGE STOPS

 No customer-facing dashboard

 CHeKT is a central-station operator tool.
 The end customer does not log into CHeKT to see their own cameras.
-TetherX gives the customer a real dashboard - their cameras, their events, their multi-site rollup, their alarm history - which many customers ask for after the first install.
+TetherX gives the customer a real dashboard - their cameras, events, multi-site rollup and alarm history - which many ask for after the first install.

-Since 11 February 2025 CHeKT is an Alarm.com subsidiary, distributed primarily through the Alarm.com dealer channel.
-That is great for Alarm.com dealers and less great for installers who want a platform without parent-company alignment baked in.
+Since February 2025 CHeKT is 81% Alarm.com-owned, sold Alarm.com-branded through the dealer channel, with Alarm.com and OpenEye video integrating into the control-room software and the roadmap steering recording toward Alarm.com / OpenEye.
+Good for Alarm.com dealers, less so for installers who want a platform without parent-company alignment baked in.

 When CHeKT is the right choice